eraymerc/securechat/README.md

 # securechat
- Secure chat program made with java
+An encrypted communication program that made with Java.